Lead Belly: Music career

 Life magazine ran a three-page article titled "Lead Belly: Bad Nigger Makes Good Minstrel" in its issue of April 19, 1937.
 It included a full-page, color (rare in those days) picture of him sitting on grain sacks playing his guitar and singing.
-Also included was a striking photograph of his wife Martha Promise (identified in the article as his manager).
+Also included was a photograph of his wife Martha Promise (identified in the article as his manager).
 Other photos showed Ledbetter's hands playing the guitar (with the caption "these hands once killed a man"), Texas Governor Pat M. Neff, and the "ramshackle" Texas State Penitentiary.
 The article attributes both of his pardons to his singing his petitions to the governors, who were so moved that they pardoned him.
 The article closed by saying that Lead Belly "may well be on the brink of a new and prosperous period."

 Ledbetter failed to stir the enthusiasm of Harlem audiences.
 Instead, he attained success playing at concerts and benefits for an audience of folk music aficionados.
 He developed his own style of singing and explaining his repertoire in the context of Southern black culture, having learned from his participation in Lomax's college lectures.
-He was especially successful with his repertoire of children's game songs (as a younger man in Louisiana he had sung regularly at children's birthday parties in the black community).
+He was especially successful with his repertoire of children's game songs.
+As a younger man in Louisiana, he had sung regularly at children's birthday parties.
 Black novelist Richard Wright wrote about him as a heroic figure in the Daily Worker, of which Wright was the Harlem editor.
-The two men became personal friends.
+The two men became friends.
 In contrast to Wright, who was then a communist, commentators described Ledbetter as apolitical.
 He was known to support Wendell Willkie, the centrist Republican candidate for president, for whom he wrote a campaign song.
 Ledbetter also wrote the song "The Bourgeois Blues", which has class-conscious and anti-racist lyrics.

 In 1939, Ledbetter was involved in an altercation after a small gathering in New York City and accused of stabbing a man.
-Alan Lomax, then 24, took him under his wing and helped raise money for his legal expenses, dropping out of graduate school to do so.
-But, based in part on Ledbetter's apparent notoriety, the judge sentenced him to a year in Rikers.
-After gaining release, Ledbetter appeared as a regular on Lomax and Nicholas Ray's groundbreaking CBS radio show Back Where I Come From, broadcast nationwide.
+Alan Lomax, then 24, helped raise money for his legal expenses, dropping out of graduate school to do so.
+Based in part on Ledbetter's apparent notoriety, the judge sentenced him to a year in Rikers.
+After gaining release, Ledbetter appeared as a regular on Lomax and Nicholas Ray's CBS radio show Back Where I Come From, broadcast nationwide.

-He also performed in nightclubs with Josh White, becoming a fixture in New York City's surging folk music scene and befriending the likes of Sonny Terry, Brownie McGhee, Woody Guthrie, and Pete Seeger, all fellow performers on Back Where I Come From.
+He performed in nightclubs with Josh White, becoming a fixture in New York City's folk music scene and befriending Sonny Terry, Brownie McGhee, Woody Guthrie, and Pete Seeger, all fellow performers on Back Where I Come From.